 - 2 teaspoons chopped fresh thyme

-1 Sauté the chopped onion in olive oil for 3 minutes over medium heat.
+1 Sauté onions and garlic: Sauté the chopped onion in olive oil for 3 minutes over medium heat.
 Add the garlic and sauté for another 2 minutes, or until the garlic begins to brown.
 Remove from heat.
 Transfer the onions, garlic, and oil to a large bowl to cool down.

 3 Form the meat into patties.
 Use your fingers to form a slight indentation in the middle of the patties.
 When burger patties cook, the meat contracts from the edges.
 If the middle part is slightly thinner than the edges it will help the patties finish with a more even shape and less of a bulge in the middle.

 If using a frying pan, put a little oil in the pan first to help keep the burgers from sticking.
 A trick my mother uses when making burgers in a cast iron frying pan is to sprinkle the bottom of the pan with a little salt.
 The salt acts sort of like ball bearings, keeping the patties from sticking when you go to flip them.

 5 Serve the burgers: Toast the buns and serve the burgers with the accompaniments of your choice—sliced onions, lettuce, sliced tomatoes, bacon, mayonnaise (especially good with mayo), mustard, relish, ketchup.